 I've previously described that the most atomic grain of a measurement process is the most expressive.
 More dimensions can be attached to the atomic grain than can be attached to higher aggregated levels.
 The DW/BI team should expose the atomic grain of a business process to the business users and application designers, allowing the data warehouse to choose aggregated levels of the data at run time, not design time.
 Thus, in our grocery store "beep" grain example, if the user's query asks for a category total, the database chooses a category level aggregated fact table silently and behind the scenes at run time.
-In this way, aggregate tables are like indexes.
+In this way, aggregate tables are like indexes that don't rise to the level of user consciousness.
 Reports and queries should be designed without specific reference to the aggregate tables.
-If the user asks for a category total of specific products packaged in glass containers, the database cannot use the simple category aggregate table and gracefully assembles the answer from the atomic fact table.
+If the user asks for a category total of specific products packaged in glass containers, the database cannot use the simple category aggregate table and must gracefully assemble the answer from the atomic fact table.

-Front Room: Drilling Across Different Grains
+Front Room: Drilling across Different Grains